tompilsbury/pricer/README.md

 # Custom pricer for tf2autobot
 ***USE AT OWN RISK OF ITEMS***
+This pricer has not been updated in a long time.
+I am not responsible for any loss of items that may occur from using it.

-This is a pricer written in Python that uses Flask, Flask-socketio and Redis.
+This is a pricer written in Python that uses Flask and Flask-socketio.

+## How it works
+The pricer loops through your pricelist.json file in your TF2Autobot directory every 30 minutes.
+For each item, it looks at the three best buy and sell listings from bots, and tries to match the best one based on the differences in price.
+This is to try and keep prices highly competitive, while minimising risk.

 ## Requirements/Setup
-1. Install Redis on local machine
-2. Navigate to pricer folder and install requirements by running `pip install -r requirements.txt`
+1. Navigate to pricer folder and install requirements by running `pip install -r requirements.txt`
-3. Fill out config_template.py and save it as config.py
+2. Fill out config_template.py and save it as config.py
-4. Enter url of pricer in ecosystems.json file of autobot
+3. Enter url of pricer in ecosystems.json file of your TF2Autobot

 ## How To Start
-1. Start Redis server by entering `redis-server` in terminal
-2. Start up pricer.py by running `python3 pricer.py`
+Start up pricer.py by running `python pricer.py`